 Eighteenth-century journalists began referring to the new style as Galant, which translates as “to amuse oneself,” and describes lightly textured and highly punctuated music (Randel 248).

 Another difference burgeoning between the Baroque style and the Galant style was the way composers handled the mood of their melodic subjects.

-On the other hand, music that was composed using periodic melodies could be unpredictable, so Galant music, which was composed that way, was capable of perturbing the listener’s nervous system in several ways and through several moods in quick succession.
+Alternatively, music composed using periodic melodies could be unpredictable, so Galant music, which was composed that way, was capable of perturbing the listener’s nervous system in several ways and through several moods in quick succession.

 The effect on the listener was like a roller coaster of sensibility.
-If the piece began dark and foreboding, it may contain parts that were bright and uplifting before going back to the dark and foreboding part.
+Sometimes a piece would begin dark and foreboding then transition to bright and uplifting before returning to dark and foreboding.
 Periodicity, with its short and to-the-point phraseology, lent itself perfectly to mood shifts of this sort.